ansible/ansible/test/integration/roles/cnos_vlan/README.md

 Ansible keeps track of all network elements that it manages through a hosts file.
 Before the execution of a playbook, the hosts file must be set up.

 Open the */etc/ansible/hosts* file with root privileges.
 Most of the file is commented out by using **#**.
 You can also comment out the entries you will be adding by using **#**.
 You need to copy the content of the hosts file for the role into the */etc/ansible/hosts* file.
-The hosts file for the role is located in the main directory of the multiple layer vLAG configuration solution.
+The sample hosts file for the role is located in the main directory.

 ```
 [cnos_vlan_sample]